xy3/proxy-scraper/README.md

-# Depp's Proxy Scraper
+# Proxy Scraper
-A fast, minimal, easy to use and lightweight proxy scraper.
-You can use this free proxy scraper to scrape proxies from proxy scraping sources for your proxy needs.
+Lightweight & cool.
 (It scrapes proxies)

+## Usage
+Give it some sources, or use the ones provided and click scrape.

 ![screenshot](https://i.imgur.com/5snaXPw.png)